Siyamamkela-Bodla/submit_project/README.md

 - `agents`: Stores agent details, including username and password.
 - `tenants`: Stores information about tenants, including full name and email.
 - `registrations`: Links properties and tenants, indicating tenant interest in properties.
+- `inquiries`: Stores inquiries made by tenants for properties, including the property ID, name, and email of the tenant.

+## Struggles Faced

+- `Difficulty setting up database connections`: Encountered errors when querying data.
+Resolved by carefully reviewing documentation.

+- `Setting up SendGrid account`: Faced challenges during the setup of the SendGrid account for email notifications.
+Encountered authentication errors and issues with API configuration.
+Resolved by carefully following the documentation and reaching out to SendGrid support for assistance.

+- `Dashboard redirection after login`: Despite implementing session management and redirection logic, faced issues with redirection to the agent dashboard after successful login.
+Despite the implementation being in place, the issue persisted, indicating that there might be underlying factors contributing to the problem beyond what was initially addressed.

 ## Additional Notes